DJI Phantom 4 RTK: next gen accurate drone surveys

 The DJI Phantom 4 RTK looks like a normal quadcopter drone.
 But it represents a massive step forward for surveyors and everyone that uses drone mapping by making accuracy more automatic.

-While RTK has been available in fixed wing drones for a while (or intrepid DIYers had the option of adding on PPK or creating a custom RTK copter) this latest release from DJI is the first quadcopter drone with RTK built in at an accessible price.
+While RTK has been available in fixed wing drones for a while (nowdays, intrepid DIYers have the option of adding on RTK/PPK or creating a custom RTK copter) this latest release from DJI is the first quadcopter drone with RTK built in at an accessible price.

 What is RTK?